oplaner4/spotGame/README.md

 ### Until mistake mode
 * Player always loses.
 * The goal in this mode is to play for the **longest possible time**, until the **mistakes count tolerance** is exceeded.
-* Mistake also occurs in the situation when lighting of the LED was missed.
+* Mistake also occurs in the situation when 'LED turned on' period was missed.
 * Permanently lighting red LED indicates end of the game.

 ## Arduino project